PavanRangani/docs/docs/prd/tax-views/tax-requirement.md

   - Current Notes
   - Permanent Notes
     - In PDF, this is shown in secondary style.
+  - Tax Component Lead
+    - Not applicable for PDF
+    - For Excel, shows Full name of the tax component lead user of that tax return.
   - Created By
   - Created On
   - Updated By
   - Updated On
+  - For PDF, shows Tax Component Lead user with entity header separated by `|`.
 - Columns for `Tax Payment` views
   - Payment Status
     - Applicable only for Excel file of `Tax Payment` view.